 How does the new organizing structure with the Thriving Team and the Freedom Team fit within the current DJJ structure?

-C.A.T.
-(Campaign Advisory Team) - We research the organizing ecosystem and vet campaigns and partnerships for values alignment.
+- C.A.T.
+(Campaign Advisory Team) - The Campaign Advisory Team researches the organizing political ecosystem of Detroit and vets campaigns and partnerships for values alignment.

-Culture / Resource Organizing - We build power through cultural experiences and resource cultivation for the longevity of the organization.
+Cultural Organizing - We build power through cultural experiences and resource cultivation for the longevity of the organization.
+We do this via:

 Since our inception, DJJ has worked to be a committed partner to the Black Lives Matter movement.
 Our very first action as an organization was a Hanukkah vigil after the murder of Mike Brown in Ferguson, MO.